parth-20-07/Swarm-Intelligence/HW 6/README.md

                     grid[y, x] = 0
 ```

-We save the plot every iteration as a `.png` file.
+We save the plot for every iteration as a `.png` file.

 ```py
 file_name = f"{folder_name}/Iteration {iteration_number}.png"